JaVanGri/RezeptApp/README.md

 # RezeptApp
-The RezeptApp is an easy to use application to store and search rezepts with focus on minimalism.
+The RezeptApp is an easy to use application to store and search rezepts with focus on minimalism and UX.